argonautproject/cds-hooks-for-pama/guidance.md

 ### DRAFT of ServiceRequest Profile
 - status - FHIR value set [RequestStatus](http://build.fhir.org/valueset-request-status.html)
 - intent - FHIR value set [RequestIntent](http://build.fhir.org/valueset-request-intent.html)
-- code - Procedure or imaging study being requested.
-LOINC?
-CPT?
-SNOMED?
-Both?
+- code - CPT (extensible).
+Recommend SNOMED/LOINC if CPT is unavailable.
+Systems should also include Codings with more detail (e.g. via proprietary or local codes as a last resort)
 - subject - Patient
-- reasonCode - ICD?
+- reasonCode - ICD-10 or SNOMED CT (Extensible + Max-ValueSet) This requires SNOMED or ICD10, or free text if your system has neither.

 ## CDS Service returns a PAMA Response